ruchiasthana/Automated-Topic-Modeling-Pipeline/README.md

 ![Automated Topic Modeling Pipeline]("images/pipeline.png")

-Below is the command to run this automated pipepline :
+In order to run the complete pipeline you can run the following command:

 ```
-pipenv run python3 -m final_project
+pipenv run python3 -m final_project -a
 ```

 ## Improvements